MathWorks-Teaching-Resources/Single-Layer-Multilayer-Perceptrons-Demo/README.md

-# Single Layer and Multilayer Perceptrons Demo
+# Single-Layer and Multilayer Perceptrons Demo
 This MATLAB® demo introduces fundamental concepts of neural networks in an intuitive and hands-on manner, from single-layer neural networks and corresponding learning algorithms, to multilayer perceptrons.
 It is meant to be used in class or by those interested in an intuitive understanding of these theoretical concepts.

 The demo consists of two files: